Eric Cobham and Maria Lindsey

 Eric Cobham (c.
-1700 - 1760 or after) a pirate in the early eighteenth century who with his wife, Maria Lindsey, practiced piracy in the Gulf of St. Lawrence from their base in Newfoundland.
-They were both born in England – Eric Cobham from Poole and Maria Lindsey from Plymouth.
+1700 - 1760 or after) and his wife Maria Lindsey were English pirates in the early 18th century who practised piracy in the Gulf of St. Lawrence from their base in Newfoundland.
+They were both born in England – Cobham from Poole and Lindsey from Plymouth.

 History

 According to Philip Gosse in The Pirate's Who's Who (1924) and Horwood and Butts in The Pirates and Outlaws of Canada (1984), the Cobhams were among the first St. Lawrence pirates to become known for giving "no quarter," meaning all the captured crews were killed and the ships sunk.
 They were famous for their sadism and cruelty, including using survivors for target practice.
 They were pirates between 1720s–40s after which they relocated to Le Havre, France.
 They became members of the community and Eric was appointed a judge.
 Maria could not make the adjustment and went insane, finally committing suicide (or possibly being murdered by Eric).
 Eric had an attack of conscience after her death, confessed his sins to a priest, and requested the true story of his life be published.
 This book was printed after his death, the family tried to buy and destroy this book, however there is allegedly a copy in the Archives Nationales in Paris.
 They were survived by two sons and a daughter.
 Gosse describes Eric Cobham as a native of Poole, who took to smuggling at age 18, and was caught.
 Later, he met Maria Lindsay at Plymouth, and brought her on board his ship, sailing to Newfoundland, where the couple assumed a career in piracy.
 The couple is said to have operated out of Sandy Point (Flat Island) on the Western Shore of Newfoundland Island.
 They are a part of Canadian pirate lore, and Maria Lindsay has been dubbed "the Canadian Pirate Queen."
 A fictional, romantic novel based on described events in pirate literature about Eric Cobham and Maria Lindsay exists.